110782829/moomoo-chatgpt-trader/README.md

 # moomoo-chatgpt-trader

-This project aims to build a ChatGPT-powered automated stock trading bot for U.S. stocks using the moomoo (Futu) OpenAPI.
-The bot will:
+ChatGPT‑powered automated US‑stock trading using the moomoo (Futu) OpenAPI.
+It includes a FastAPI backend, a SIM execution engine, and a Tauri + React desktop UI for status, preferences, and logs.

+Core capabilities:

-- Connect to the moomoo API via a local OpenD gateway.
+- Connect to moomoo via local OpenD gateway
-- Execute a configurable trading strategy (starting with simple moving-average crossovers).
-- Expose a web-based UI for adjusting strategy parameters (e.g., moving-average windows, position sizing, stop-loss).
-- Provide natural-language commands to adjust settings (e.g., "only trade between 9:30 and noon", "tighten stop to 2%").
-- Later, allow the bot to learn and mimic a user's trading style from past trade history (stored locally).

-This repository will evolve over time.
-For the initial version, we plan to:

-- Set up the project skeleton with `src/` modules for core functionality, strategies, natural-language parser, UI, and backtesting.
-- Implement a basic client for the moomoo OpenAPI that can authenticate, subscribe to market data, and place paper trades.
-- Add a `.env.example` file describing environment variables (OpenD host/port, etc.).
+- Run strategies (e.g., MA crossover) and Autopilot GPT planner
-- Provide a Streamlit-based UI skeleton for controlling strategy parameters and viewing open positions and logs.
+- Desktop UI for controls, preferences, Autopilot, and activity logs
-- Add instructions on installing dependencies and running the application in paper-trading mode.
+- Local SQLite persistence for orders, fills, and bot action logs

 ## Prerequisites

-- Python 3.9+.
+- Python 3.9+
-- A moomoo (Futu) account with OpenAPI enabled and the **OpenD** gateway running locally.
+- A moomoo (Futu) account with OpenAPI enabled and the OpenD gateway running locally
-- Git for version control.
-- A virtual environment (recommended) for Python dependencies.
+- Node.js 18+ (for the desktop app)

 ## Setup

-1. Clone this repository and install dependencies:
+1) Clone and install Python deps

    ```bash
    git clone --branch main --single-branch https://github.com/110782829/moomoo-chatgpt-trader.git